utdata/icj-setting-up/windows-01.md

 ### Set up your git user and email

-Next we'll set [set your user.name](https://help.github.com/en/github/using-git/setting-your-username-in-git#setting-your-git-username-for-every-repository-on-your-computer) so Git knows who you are.
+Next we'll [set your user.name](https://help.github.com/en/github/using-git/setting-your-username-in-git#setting-your-git-username-for-every-repository-on-your-computer) so Git knows who you are.

 - In your Git Bash program, do this but use _your_ name instead of Mona Lisa: